pachadotdev/analogsea/README.md

 ```

 This will install R, RStudio Server and it's dependencies.
 It will automatically pop open the RStudio server instance in your default browser, with default `username/password` of `rstudio/rstudio`.

+## Meta

+Please note that this project is released with a [Contributor Code of Conduct](CONDUCT.md).
+By participating in this project you agree to abide by its terms.